OREN: Octree Residual Network for Real-Time Euclidean Signed Distance Mapping: Introduction

 In this work, we focus on signed distance function (SDF) reconstruction.
 Given a query point, an SDF returns the signed distance to the nearest surface in the environment with sign indicating whether the query is in free (positive) or occupied (negative) space.
 SDFs have received increasing attention due to their constant-time complexity for distance and collision queries and their ability to capture complex obstacle surfaces implicitly as a zero-level set.

-SDF reconstruction methods can roughly be organized into three categories: volumetric methods (e.g., \cite{newcombe_kinectfusion_2011,oleynikova_voxblox_2017}), Gaussian Process (GP) methods (e.g., \cite{lee2019gpis,wu_vdb-gpdf_2025}), and neural network methods (e.g., \cite{park_deepsdf_2019,wang_neus_2021}).
-We review representative papers from these categories in Sec.~\ref{sec:related_work}.
+SDF reconstruction methods fall into roughly three categories: volumetric methods (e.g., \cite{newcombe_kinectfusion_2011,oleynikova_voxblox_2017}), Gaussian Process (GP) methods (e.g., \cite{lee2019gpis,wu_vdb-gpdf_2025}), and neural network methods (e.g., \cite{park_deepsdf_2019,wang_neus_2021}).
+We review representative works in Sec.~\ref{sec:related_work}.
 Volumetric methods utilize advanced data structures, like octrees and hashmaps, and are known for their real-time performance and scalability to large scenes.
-However, they provide non-differentiable SDF estimates and require significant storage to achieve higher accuracy.
+However, they provide non-differentiable SDF estimates and require growing storage for higher accuracy.
 GP methods learn continuous SDF models with uncertainty quantification but often suffer from high computational complexity and poor scalability.
-Recently, neural network methods have shown great potential to learn compact and accurate SDF representations, but they tend to be restricted to truncated SDF and struggle with catastrophic forgetting in large scenes or in online settings.
+Recently, neural network methods have shown great potential to learn compact and accurate SDF representations but are often restricted to truncated SDF and struggle with catastrophic forgetting in large scenes or in online settings.

 \tikzfading[name=fade out, inner color=transparent!0, outer color=transparent!100]